Seasonal Affective Disorder

 Consult with a medical professional before using a light box.
 Improper use may not effectively treat Seasonal Affective Disorder and may cause unwanted side effects, including eyestrain, irritation, fatigue, and mania.

-Books on Seasonal Affective Disorder
+Books and Products for Seasonal Affective Disorder

 Winter Blues: Everything You Need to Know to Beat Seasonal Affective Disorder